IC at IC: IceCube can constrain the intrinsic charm of the proton: Conclusions

 The current upper limit on prompt neutrinos is 1.06 times the ERS w/G flux.
 The neutrino flux due to intrinsic charm is at the same level as the ERS w/G flux implying that IceCube can constrain intrinsic charm of the proton.
 This shows that IceCube can constrain QCD predictions in regions of parameter space which have been difficult to constrain in colliders for decades.

-The multi-pronged approach consisting of IceCube data, collider physics, and global analysis will help us constrain the intrinsic charm of the proton, and solve a $\sim$ 36 year old problem in QCD.
-The use of neutrinos, a weakly interacting particle, to constrain the strong interactions will also highlight the importance of cross disciplinary searches in physics.
+The multi-pronged approach consisting of IceCube data, collider physics, and global analysis will help us constrain the intrinsic charm of the proton, a $\sim$ 36 year old problem in QCD.
+Using the weakly interacting neutrino to constrain the strong interactions also highlights the importance of cross disciplinary searches in physics.